johnzheng1975/kubernetes-kafka/README.md

-# How to use from me
+# How to use for AWS integration  (Use storageclass)
 1 Create for zookeeper
 ```
   kubectl create -f ./zookeeper/